 Pan-Seared Salmon with Spinach and CoQ10 Boost Dressing

 A nutrient-rich salmon dish featuring a vibrant spinach salad dressed with a CoQ10-enriched avocado vinaigrette.
-This mediterranean-inspired french (gluten free, high protein) ready in about 20 minutes pairs 6 oz each salmon fillets, fresh baby spinach, medium ripe avocado for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 420 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mediterranean-inspired french (gluten free, high protein) ready in about 20 minutes blends 6 oz each salmon fillets, fresh baby spinach, medium ripe avocado into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 420 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients